jaypeeds/scala-inspired-swift/Pouring.md

 ## Episode 3

-Wow, we've acomplished a lot already.
-We know how to evaluate if a sequence of moves will provide a state that may or not contain the target level of water target of this problem.
+Wow, we've accomplished a lot already.
+We know how to evaluate if a sequence of moves will provide a state that may or not contain the target level of water  of this problem.

 ```swift
 let TARGET = 7
 let isSolution = contains(simulation.reduce(initialState, ~~), TARGET)
 ```
 OK.
-Let's shift gears, and let the computer generate the simulation adn evaluate it by itself.
+Let's shift gears, and let the computer generate the simulation and evaluate it by itself.
 This is what is called Artificial Intelligence!

 Are there that many choices?
 * How many Empty(n), with n in glasses : 3
 * How many Fill(n), with n in glasses : 3
-* How many Pour(n,p), it's up to 3x3, but Pour(0,0), Pour'1,1) and Pour(2,2) are not valid, all the n = m are invalid
+* How many Pour(n,p), it's up to 3x3, but Pour(0,0), Pour'1,1) and Pour(2,2) are not valid, all the n = p are invalid

 With our setup there are only 3 + 3 + (3 x 3) - 3 = 12 different choices for a move.
 Given our initial state only 3 first moves are relevant, the 3 Fill(n).
 Let Move provide its values itself